Without proof of value, you may never collect any insurance

 Don't decide at the Post Office whether to add insurance "just in case".
 It's too late.
 Find your receipts first.

-collecting UPS (brown trucks) as well as USPS (post office) insurance,
+collecting both UPS (brown trucks) and USPS (post office) insurance,

 insurance is free up to $100.
 You can buy more (over $1 per